DHP-stottepakke/pages/pages/contribute/styleguide.md

 {% include callout.html type="note" content="This is my note or annotations.
 Please note that these boxes do not support additional formatting within them." %}
 ```

+Avoid overuse of these boxes - they are meant to grab attentiton and overuse diminishes their value.